Alexa Interface Message and Property Reference

 timeOfSample

-Time the endpoint detected the state change.
+Time the endpoint detected the state change, not the time that you send the ChangeReport event.

 Defined in ISO 8601 format, YYYY-MM-DDThh:mm:ssZ.